 Chronic conditions require consistent monitoring and management.
 When inpatient care is required to treat or manage a condition, patients have easy access to necessary medications and care from licensed medical professionals.
 Once the condition (or conditions) are under control, however, the patient may be released into a community setting, either in their own home or an assisted living facility.

 Unfortunately, the transition period between the time a patient is discharged from the hospital and when routine care is reestablished in the patient's community setting can be confusing for both the patient and their caregivers.
-That is where transitional care management comes in.
+That is where transitional care management (TCM) comes in.

 Transitional care management is designed to last for 30 days – it begins on the date the beneficiary is discharged from the hospital and continues for the next 29 days.
-TCM services can be furnished by healthcare professionals including physicians and qualified, legally authorized non-physician practitioners such as certified nurse-midwives (CNMs), clinical nurse specialists (CNSs), nurse practitioners (NPs), and physician assistants (PAs).
+TCM services can be furnished by healthcare professionals including physicians and qualified, legally authorized non-physician practitioners (NPPs) such as certified nurse-midwives (CNMs), clinical nurse specialists (CNSs), nurse practitioners (NPs), and physician assistants (PAs).

 During the transition period from an inpatient hospital to the patient's community setting, TCM services generally fall into three categories: